-Cash used in operating activities primarily represents the distributions received from partnerships, Trust expenses and net realized and unrealized gains and losses on investments.
+Cash used in operating activities primarily represents purchase of investments, proceeds from investments, the distributions received from partnerships, Trust expenses and net realized and unrealized gains and losses on investments.

 Cash from financing activities is a result of the distributions, redemptions, and the issuance of Units.
 See "Unitholders Equity".